MV Tynwald (1967): Subsequent life

 Tynwald returned to Sealink in February 1990 and was laid up awaiting sale.
 She was sold to Linee Lauro who employed the ship on their lengthy routes between Italy, Sicily and Tunisia and renamed Lauro Express.
 Prior to entering service she received new cabin accommodation.
 For 2003, she received a black hull under the new Medmar brand, whilst in 2004 she was renamed Giuseppe D'Abundo.

 Before the 2004 summer season could get into full swing however, Medmar closed their route from Sete to Palma de Mallorca, which had been operated by the Giulia d'Abundo.
 The displaced ship was moved round to Italy and took the place of the Giuseppe D'Abundo which was subsequently laid-up in Naples.
 For the 2005 summer, Medmar announced that the ship was to be re-activated for deployment on new Adriatic services based in Bari and operating to Dubrovnik and Corfu.
-These were however later cancelled, the ship being chartered out instead to Di Maio & Partners for their Bari-Durres run.
+These were however later cancelled, the ship being chartered out instead to Di Maio & Partners for their Bari–Durrës run.

 Disposal

-In early 2006, it was reported that the ship had been sold for scrap, but she remained laid-up for a time in Naples awaiting her fate before, finally, arriving at Alang in India in February 2007.
+In early 2006, it was reported that the ship had been sold for scrap, but she remained laid-up for a time in Naples awaiting her fate before, finally, arriving at Alang in India in February 2007 under the name Stella.